andrelgf1/beginner_tutorials/readme.md

 ```
 ### Running nodes changing the publishing frequency

+If the user desrires to change the publishing rate in the topic
+Run the nodes using the launch file passing asargument the desired frequency

 ```
 source devel/setup.bash
 roslaunch beginner_tutorials launch2Nodes.launch frequency:=<frequency_argument_here>

 ```
 ### Calling service to Change Base String

+This service changes the base string which is being published by the talker node.
 With both nodes Running

 Open new Terminal